 Inspiring science and education

-From his unique vantage point, Alexander aims to inspire the next generation of engineers and scientists as he carries out his duties.
-The astronaut will show youngsters the importance of environmental protection, the behaviour of soap bubbles in microgravity and how hard it is for spacecraft to land on comets.
+From his unique vantage point, Alexander aimed to inspire the next generation of engineers and scientists as he carried out his duties.
+The astronaut showed youngsters the importance of environmental protection, the behaviour of soap bubbles in microgravity and how hard it is for spacecraft to land on comets.

-When Alexander returns to Earth, he will be the first astronaut to fly directly to Europe after landing in the steppes of Kazakhstan.
-Post-flight examinations and research activities will be conducted in Cologne, Germany.
+When Alexander returns to Earth, he was the first astronaut to fly directly to Europe after landing in the steppes of Kazakhstan.
+Post-flight examinations and research activities were conducted in Cologne, Germany.

-Early access to Alexander will allow ESA doctors to monitor his health very closely and to start his fitness and rehabilitation programme quickly.
-Scientists will also benefit from continuing with their scientific examinations soon after landing.
+Early access to Alexander allows ESA doctors to monitor his health very closely and to start his fitness and rehabilitation programme quickly.
+Scientists also benefit from continuing with their scientific examinations soon after landing.